Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Preliminaries

 We conclude this section with a notational convention.
-We will at various points compute or refer to the existence of radii of neighborhoods and boundaries, constant coefficients of boundary-sizes.
-These will respectively be referred to as $r$ and $C$, and may change values throughout a proof.
+We will at various points compute or refer to the existence of radii of neighborhoods and boundaries.
+This radius will always be denoted $r$.
+If the size of a neighborhood of boundary must be multiplied by a constant, that constant will be denoted $C$.
+Between portions of the paper, the values of these constants may change a finite number of times.
 Their exact numerical values will never matter, however.